-Pursuant to section 2620(c) of the PHS Act, the Secretary prioritizes funds to states/territories to address the reduction or disruption of services related to a decline in the amount of formula funding.
+Pursuant to 42 U.S.C. § 300ff-29a(c) (section 2620(c) of the PHS Act), the Secretary prioritizes funds to states/territories to address the reduction or disruption of services related to a decline in the amount of formula funding.
 Such a decline in funding is determined by comparing the amount of formula funding received in the current fiscal year (FY) to the amount received in FY 2006.